Deep Jump Learning for Off-Policy Evaluation in Continuous Treatment Settings: Deep Jump Learning

-Due to the use of a single bandwidth, the kernel-based estimator suffers from either a large bias or a large variance.
-To overcome this limitation, we propose to adaptively discretize the action space into a union of disjoint intervals such that within each interval $\mathcal{I}$, the Q-function $\{Q(x,a):a\in \mathcal{I}\}$ can be well-approximated by some function $Q_{\mathcal{I}}(x)$ that is constant in $a\in \mathcal{I}$.
-Based on the discretization, one can apply IPW or DR to evaluate the value.
-The advantage of adaptive discretization is illustrated in the right panel of Figure \ref{fig:toy}.
-When $a\le0.5$, the Q-function is constant in $a$.
+To overcome this limitation, we propose to adaptively discretize the treatment space into a union of disjoint intervals such that within each interval {$\mathcal{I}$, the conditional mean function $Q$ can be well-approximated by some functions $q_{\mathcal{I}}$ that depend on features but not on the treatment (constant in $a$), i.e., $Q(\bullet,a)\approx\sum_{\mathcal{I} \in \mathcal{D}} \{\mathbb{I}(a\in \mathcal{I}) q_{\mathcal{I}}(\bullet)\}$}.
+By the discretization, one can apply the IPW or DR methods to evaluate the value.
+The advantage of adaptive discretization is illustrated in the right panel of Figure \ref{fig:toy}, where we apply the proposed DJL method to the toy example.
+See details of the proposed method and its implementation in Sections \ref{sec:mainidea} and \ref{sec:algo}.
+When $a\le0.5$, $Q(x,a)$ is constant in $a$.
 It is likely that our procedure will not further split the interval $[0,0.5]$.
 Consequently, the corresponding DR estimator for $V^{(1)}(\pi)$ will not suffer from large variance.
 When $a> 0.5$, our procedure will split $(0.5,1]$ into a series of sub-intervals, approximating $Q$ by a step function.
 This guarantees the resulting DR estimator for $V^{(2)}(\pi)$ will not suffer from large bias.
 Consequently, the proposed value estimator achieves a smaller mean squared error than kernel-based estimators.
 See Table \ref{table:toy} for details.